 Predictive Analytics and Modeling Increase Your Odds of Winning written by Lynnette Leathers the CEO of Mindspot Research was originally published in Greenbook a publication serving the Marketing Research Industry

-The practice of predictive analytics allows us to make predictions on future behavior using historical data.
-Predictive models and their application in businesses will only increase moving forward.
+Predictive analytics allow predictions on future behavior by using historical data.
+Applications for predictive modeling and the use of them will continue to increase.
 Did you know that you are likely to encounter (and use) predictive analytics each day, but may not realize it?
 When you search on Google and possible suggestions appear it’s because predictive analytics are being used.
-When you shop on Amazon and other items you may like are suggested it’s because they are employing an algorithm which uses predictive analytics.
+When shopping on Amazon and items are suggested it’s because they are employing an algorithm which uses predictive analytics.

-Predictive Analytics started in the 1940s and was used by government agencies.
+Government agencies used predictive analytics in the 1940s.
 By the 1970s the process began to become more mainstream.
 By 1998, Google used algorithms to produce relevant search results.
-The short story is, this isn’t new and it’s being used more frequently by businesses, governments, manufacturers in multiple applications in the technology field, supply and demand and financial forecasting.
-You can employ a predictive analytics model just about anywhere you want to be able to forecast outcomes and responses: Sales, Marketing, Manufacturing, Customer Service, Healthcare, Government, Financial forecasting, Acquisition, Development, Investment, and the list goes on.
+The short story is, this isn’t new and businesses, governments, manufacturers are using predictive analytics in multiple applications.
+For example, in the technology field, forecasting supply and demand and financial forecasting.
+You can employ a predictive analytics model just about anywhere to forecast outcomes and responses.
+It’s useful in Sales, Marketing, Manufacturing, Customer Service, Healthcare, Government, Financial forecasting, Acquisition, Development, Investment, and the list goes on.
 The utility of data can be highly beneficial across an organization.

-At my firm Mindspot Research we employ predictive analytics frequently in one of our core service offers –MindTrack™ Business Assessment, which measures Customer Experience attributes and relative performance.
+At my firm Mindspot Research, we employ predictive analytics frequently in one of our core services offers –MindTrack™ Business Assessment, which measures Customer Experience attributes and relative performance.
 Once we collect the customer data, we then analyze the data and determine which attributes drive retention.
 We use this data to streamline any improvements.
-We can tell of the opportunities to improve – focus on this first.
-We overlay any variation by using a six sigma methodology and validating any correlations and regressions to determine the optimum order (which) variables will improve business (Revenue/Retention/Customer Satisfaction) the fastest.
+Then, we can tell of the opportunities to improve – which ones to focus on this first.
+We then overlay any variation by using a six sigma methodology and validating any correlations and regressions to determine the optimum order (which) variables will improve business (Revenue/Retention/Customer Satisfaction) the fastest.

 Here are some examples: